Sunday, March 29, 2020

 Only a few more to get together.

-And yes, I am supporting distance learning for my students starting next week.
+And yes, I am supporting distance learning for my student starting next week.

 This week I will let them know what they need to complete that was already due.